rupeshmahadik/april25-react-01/README.md

+# App Stcture

+    - NavBar & AllRoutes component in app.jsx
+    - AllRoutes has all the routes on the app
+    - each section has one main page and that page has all its related components pages navlink
+    - in components there are diffrent folders for different components

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.